UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 _**Make sure you remove the hash (`#`) symbol in the coding portions of this question.
 We have commented them so that the line won't execute and you can test your code after each step.**_

+How many times do the lyrics "Let it be" occur in the Beatles Hit song of the same title?

 Tasks:
-- Use some of the string verbs you learn in lecture to count all the times "let it be" (all upper and lower case versions) is said in the Beatles hit song.
+- Use some of the string verbs you learn in lecture to count all the times "let it be" (all upper and lower case versions) appears in the string `lyrics`.
 - Save it in an object named `letitbe_count`